On the 12th day of Christmas my city gave to me - a chance to recycle my Christmas tree!

 A few communities have limitations or more specific directions for tree collection.
 Following the directions below will make sure that the tree that gave you so much joy this season ends its days recycled in the way that is best for the planet:

 Santa Monica residents, after years of piling Christmas trees into wagons and lugging them to local parks, now have curbside composting.
-Drag that tree no farther than the alley or the curb from December 28, 2016-January 23, 2017, and your job is done, in the most eco-friendly was possible.
+Drag that tree no farther than the alley or the curb, and your job is done, in the most eco-friendly was possible.
 Please remember that trees will NOT be collected from the parks.

-Burbank's Recycle Center picks up from curbs and alleys (January 2-20) and accepts drop-offs at McCambridge, Ralph Foy, and Verdugo Parks (December 26 - January 20).
-Residents can chop the trees for green waste containers anytime.
+Burbank's Recycle Center picks up from curbs and alleys (January 1-19) and accepts drop-offs at McCambridge, Ralph Foy, and Verdugo Parks (December 26 - January 19).
+Requests for tree collection after January 19 will cost residents $8.15.

-Pasadena hasn't updated its info page yet, but, assuming that the instructions are the same as last year, residents should either cut their trees to fit in their yard waste containers for curbside pick-up or bring them to be recycled by dropping them at Eaton Blanche or Robinson Park December 26 - January 4.
-Trees are also collected from curbside January 4-15, but apparently not recycled.
+Pasadena residents should either cut their trees to fit in their yard waste containers for curbside pick-up or bring them to be recycled by dropping them at Eaton Blanche or Robinson Park December 26 - January 4.
+Trees are also collected from curbside January 2-12.